 Before recycling it, consider whether you can donate it to a charity or get it repaired.
 Keeping goods circulating keeps them out of landfill or recycling plants.

-Drop off electrical items in good condition.
-Not all charities accept electrical items.
-Best to contact your local store to check first and drop off during store opening hours.
+Some charities will accept electrical items in good condition.
+Not all charities accept electrical items, contact your local store to check first and drop off during store opening hours.

 If your item needs repairing Brunswick Tool Library may be able to assist through their monthly Repair Cafes.
 These occur on the third Saturday of the month between 10am and 2pm.
 You can take items in to have them repaired or learn how to repair them yourself.
 Items must be able to be carried in.
 Go to Brunswick Tool Library for more information and event dates.